-Aftermarket vs. OEM: Your Guide to Making Smart Purchasing Decisions
+Aftermarket vs. OEM: Your Guide to Purchasing Heavy-Duty Truck Parts

-When it comes to choosing between aftermarket and Original Equipment Manufacturer (OEM) parts, there are a number of key factors that will influence your decision to purchase.
-We've made it easy for you, with this guide that will help you break down what is important to you - and where you need to go from there.
+When choosing between aftermarket and Original Equipment Manufacturer (OEM) parts, several key factors will influence your decision.
+We've made it easy for you with this guide to help you break down what is important - and where you need to go.

 Quality

-Heavy duty aftermarket parts have been rapidly increasing in quality in the past decade, thanks in large part to an industry-wide focus on upping the high quality ante.
-While quality will vary from each aftermarket manufacturer, by sticking to branded parts (rather than unbranded) the level of quality is virtually guaranteed.
+Heavy-duty aftermarket truck parts have rapidly increased in quality in the past decade.
+While quality will vary from each aftermarket parts manufacturer, by sticking to branded parts (rather than unbranded), the level of quality is virtually guaranteed.

 With OEM parts, the quality will be consistent with each brand.
 On the other hand, the problems will also be the same with each brand.